 Today, manufacturers use silk to make bedding, upholstery, apparel, curtains, parachutes, and many more products.

 One of the major concerns for conscious consumers is the level of sustainability and ethics.
-This umbrella houses the carbon footprint of production processes, greenhouse gas emissions, and water pollution levels.
+This umbrella houses the carbon footprint necessary to produce silk, greenhouse gas emissions, and water pollution levels.

 Mulberry trees can grow without the use of chemical pesticides and fertilizers.
 This means that farmers can grow them organically.
 However, some farms make use of these chemicals.

 Compared with cotton production, the growth of these trees require less water.
 As much as the growth of these trees may have little impact, the conversion to fabric poses some issues.

 For the workers, there are possible health risks in various segments of silk processing.
 The method from mulberry cultivation to silk finishing sometimes involves the use of pesticides and herbicides.
 There is also the threat of carbon monoxide poisoning.
 Also, the use of bed disinfectants can lead to breathing problems on the part of the factory workers.

 The environmental impact of the processes is also worth examining.
 One of the reasons why silk manufacturing can cause a negative environmental impact is the boiling process and the use of fossil fuels.

 Cocoon boiling and reeling usually require a large amount of firewood2.
 Therefore, this leads to the release of carbon monoxide into the environment.
 The impact of these fumes contributes to pollution.
 Also, hot water, water waste from boiling and reeling, and dye waste contribute to water pollution.
 Without proper treatment, these wastes negatively impact water bodies and crop fields.
 This procedure also generally uses a huge amount of water.